-The inspector will report on the condition of a sump pump or sewer ejector present that is readily accessible.
-He will not open sump or sewage ejector covers that are sealed or bolted shut.
-He will attempt to operate the sump pump and/or sewage ejector to determine if it is functional at the time of inspection and report the results.
+The inspector will report on the condition of a sump pump present that is readily accessible.
+He will not open sump pump covers that are sealed or bolted shut.
+He will attempt to operate the sump pump to determine if it is functional at the time of inspection and report the results.
 If no water is in the sump pit and the pump motor works I recommend a qualified professional to test the motor with water in the pit.
-Specific visible defects will be commented in this report.
+Specific visible defects will be commented on in this report.
 The pictures provided below are for informational use.